sozga/sozga/README.md

 - 👋 Hi, I’m @sozga
 - 👀 I’m interested in ...
 Bitcoin, web3, and robotics.
-(I understand that Bitcoin maximalism and Web3 may not go hand in hand)
+(I understand that Bitcoin maximalism and Web3 may not go hand in hand).
+I'm also interested in essential systems in the physical world.
+Food, transportation, etc.
 - 🌱 I’m currently learning ... python, vyper, and solidity
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... @a5gqYWmXsDX6DDd on twitter